This article was first published in the January 2013 International edition of Accounting and Business magazine.

 Woodford also stresses the importance of independent mechanisms for whistleblowers to air their concerns while offering them comfort about their personal situation.

-Although he is celebrated as a whistleblower, Woodford points out that in fact he was not the true whistleblower who gave the story to Facta.
-He describes in his book his meeting late in the saga with this unnamed individual over cans of Sapporo beer and Ritz crackers in a Tokyo flat.
+Although he is celebrated as a whistleblower, Woodford points out that he was not the true whistleblower who gave the story to Facta.
+His book describes a meeting late in the saga with this unnamed person over cans of Sapporo beer and Ritz crackers in a Tokyo flat.
 ‘He or she is the hero of the story.
 I had a foreign passport.
 I could get out.’

-What shines out from Woodford’s book is that the only effective mechanism for exposing Olympus was the media.
-Corporate governance procedures, auditors, regulators, law enforcers and shareholders all failed.
+What shines out from the book is that the only effective mechanism for exposing Olympus was the media.
+Corporate governance, auditors, regulators and shareholders all failed.

 Woodford lavishes praise on Facta but has harsh words for the rest of the Japanese media.
 Nervous about taking on a Nikkei company, they ignored the story until it had been broken in the Western media when Woodford, the day after his dismissal, called a Tokyo-based Financial Times journalist to give him the scoop of his life.
-The Financial Times, Wall Street Journal, The New York Times and Thomson Reuters, he says, should be credited with putting significant resources into the story and running with it.
+The Financial Times, Wall Street Journal, The New York Times and Thomson Reuters, he says, should be credited for running with the story.

-Woodford feels sentences for white-collar crimes should be stiffer to discourage corporate fraud.
+Woodford feels that judicial sanctions for white-collar crimes should be stiffer to discourage corporate fraud.
 ‘Executives should suffer custodial sentences, rather than just the companies paying fines.
 White-collar crime does have victims.’

 It is clear that Woodford has a love and respect for Japan, and he dedicates his book to his ‘musketeers’: Koji Miyata, former head of Olympus’s medical business, and spokesman and translator Waku Miller, who supported him through the events.

 But he says: ‘There is a very disturbing side to corporate life in Japan.
 That’s why I’m very sceptical about its prospects.’
 His concerns range from its culture of deference and ‘yes men’, to the peculiarities of its ownership structures such as the cross-shareholding system in which large companies all own shares in each other.
-‘I think that there are probably other Olympuses out there in Japan,’ he says.
+‘There are probably other Olympuses out there in Japan,’ he says.

-Woodford says he has not been short of job offers, but has preferred to spend time talking and writing about his experiences and the issues that have arisen from them – not just corporate governance, but deeper issues such as the idea of ‘moral capitalism’.
+Woodford says he has not been short of job offers, but has preferred to spend time talking and writing about his experiences and the issues that have arisen from them.

 Michael Woodford MBE grew up in Liverpool and joined Olympus as a salesman, rising through the ranks to run its UK, European and global operations.
 In April 2011 he was appointed president and CEO of Olympus Corporation, the first Western salaryman to rise through the ranks to the top of a Japanese giant.
 As a result of the events described in Exposure he was named Businessman of the Year 2011 by The Sunday Times, The Independent and The Sun and won The Financial Times Mittal Arcelor Award for Boldness in Business.